Professor of LawPhone: (410) 706-2093

 Legal Regulation of Marriage: From Status to Contract and Back Again?, in Strategies To Strengthen Marriage: What Do We Know?
 What Do We Need To Know?
 (1998).
 [Full Text]

-Bargaining in the Shadow of the Best-Interests Standard: The Close Connection Between Substance and Process in Resolving Divorce-Related Parenting Disputes, 77 Law & Contemporary Problems 177 (2014).
+Bargaining in the Shadow of the Best-Interests Standard: The Close Connection Between Substance and Process in Resolving Divorce-Related Parenting Disputes, 77 Law & Contemporary Problems, no. 1, 2014, at 177.
 [Full Text]

 Dispute Resolution and the Post-Divorce Family: Implications of a Paradigm Shift, 47 Family Court Review 363 (2009).
 [Full Text]

 Hamdan as an Assertion of Judicial Power, 66 Maryland Law Review 759 (2007).
 [Full Text]